 When it comes to insurance, there are a lot of things pertaining to coverage and claims that we remain unaware about.
 This should be avoided since it is always helpful to understand your insurance policy thoroughly so that there you are not distressed during a claim.
 This holds very true as far as car insurance goes.

 In a car insurance policy, there is an important feature called as ‘deductible’ that has a huge impact on claim settlement.
 Let us understand this feature in-depth so as to get the best out of your car insurance coverage.

 To begin with, it is essential to understand what a deductible is.
 In simple terms, it is the amount an insured has to pay in the event of a claim post which the insurance company settles the remaining

 .
 To make things clearer, let’s say you have registered a claim for five thousand rupees.
 If the deductible of the insurance policy is one thousand, the insurer will only pay four thousand rupees as a claim settlement.
 You have to pay the remaining one grand out of your own pocket.

 The deductible is classified into two types: compulsory and voluntary.
 The compulsory deductible is something that is made mandatory by the Insurance Regulatory Development Authority of India (IRDAI) in a car policy.
 It is a fixed amount set by the car insurance company which is determined by the IRDAI directives.
 This amount is dependent on the engine capacity of your car engine.
-As of now, the compulsory deductible amount for private cars of 1500 cc and below is one thousand rupees.
-For rest of the cars, it is two thousand rupees.
+As of now, the compulsory deductible amount for private cars of 1500 cc and below is one thousand rupees and not exceeding 1500cc is five hundred rupees.
 However, there is a catch.
 The

 car insurance company can increase this deductible if your car is old.
 This is due to the fact that the risk and the probability of claims is increased due to the old age of the car.
 Thus, make sure you know your compulsory deductible before buying a vehicle insurance policy.